What Employers Should Know about IRS Form 1095-C?

 Click here to know more about Form 1095-C filing instructions.

-Updates on 2023 IRS Form 1095-C Filing
+Updates to 2024 Form 1095-C Filing

-The IRS has released a final version of the Form 1095-B and 1095-C for 2022 ACA reporting in the month of July, which clearly indicates that there are no changes or additions to the 1095 codes.
+The IRS has released a final version of the Form 1095-B and 1095-C for 2024 ACA reporting in the month of October, which clearly indicates that there are no changes or additions to the 1095 codes.

-An ALE should furnish an ACA Form 1095-C to each of its full-time employees by March 02, 2023, for the 2022 calendar year.
+An ALE should furnish an ACA Form 1095-C to each of its full-time employees by March 01, 2024, for the 2023 calendar year.

-An ALE should file ACA Forms 1094-C and 1095-C by March 31, 2023, if you choose to file electronically, and the Form should file by February 28, 2023, if filing on paper.
+An ALE should file ACA Forms 1094-C and 1095-C by April 01, 2024, if you choose to file electronically, and the Form should file by February 28, 2024, if filing on paper.

-The extension form may be submitted on paper, or electronically.
+The extension form may be submitted on paper or electronically.
 No signature or explanation is required for the extension.

 The penalty for filing & furnishing ACA Forms with an incorrect ACA information return is $280 for each return for which the failure occurs, with the total penalty for a calendar year not exceeding $3,392,000.